Posted at 13:39 in Amusing, Family, Mobile, Photography, Redmond | Permalink | Comments (2) | TrackBack (0)

 So how’s your Friday?

 Greeted by loud metal-on-metal crashing sounds from one of the stalls.
-Sound stopped, I think when the person realized there was someone else in the restroom, then resumed a few seconds later, accompanied by grunts.
+The sound stopped, I think because the person realized there was someone else in the restroom, then resumed a few seconds later, accompanied by grunts.

 “Are... you all right in there?”
 I asked.

-Crashing stopped.
+Crashing stopped again.
 “Yeah,” he answered.
 “I’m having trouble with my belt.”
-And the crashing resumed, continued until I left the restroom a couple minutes later.
+And the crashing resumed, continued until I left the restroom a couple of minutes later.

 Today was even more Monday than most of the Mondays I’ve experienced.
 In no particular order:

-I thought of more items when I was riding home in the carpool, but of course now I can’t remember them.
-I need a notebook or something, but I can’t read my own handwriting, so that probably wouldn’t help me much.
+I thought of more items when I was riding home in the carpool and now I can’t remember them.
+I need a notebook or something, but I can’t read my own handwriting so that probably wouldn’t help me much.

 Been a while since I had a non-photo, non-posted-by-mobile something-to-say prattling.
 Figured I’d catch things up a bit, in no particular order.